-While there are commonalities across NC State in terms of services for faculty and staff, the Faculty & Staff Ombuds Office has some unique differences.
-It is independent in structure, not part of any one College, Department or Unit.
-It is confidential with limited exceptions.
+The ombuds office supplements or adds to existing services.
+While there are commonalities across NC State in terms of services for faculty and staff, the Ombuds Office has some unique differences.
+It is independent in structure, not part of any one college, department or unit.
+It is confidential with limited exceptions (imminent risk of serious harm to people).
 It is impartial in that the role is designed to support people without taking a particular “side” to a situation or outcome.
-Finally, the office is informal and keeps no records with identifiable information and seeks resolution of issues at the lowest possible level.
+Finally, the office is informal and keeps no records with identifiable information and seeks engagement of issues at the lowest possible level.
 The office fills a potential gap in services between formal and informal.
-Here’s a comparison chart that appeared in an article “Organizational Ombuds: Filling the Gap in Effective Dispute Resolutions Systems” – Formal v Informal Comparison Chart
+Here’s a comparison chart that appeared in an article “Organizational Ombuds: Filling the Gap in Effective Dispute Resolutions Systems.”

-The NC State Faculty & Staff Ombuds provides an “off the record” space in which to explore issues and concerns.
+The NC State Faculty & Staff Ombuds provides an “off the record” space to explore issues and concerns.
 All contact with the office is confidential except for three exceptions – 1) with your permission and agreement of the ombuds to disclose; 2) imminent risk of serious harm (physical harm) or 3) if required by law (situations related to child / elder abuse and neglect).
-Additionally, contacting the Faculty & Staff Ombuds Office does not place NC State on notice of any conflict, claim, or grievance.
+Additionally, contacting the Faculty & Staff Ombuds Office does not place NC State on notice of any issue, complaint, grievance or claim.
 Together, these protections make the Faculty & Staff Ombuds Office a safe place where you can raise issues or concerns and retain control of what happens to the information.

-Why and when should I contact the Faculty & Staff Ombuds?
+Why and when should I contact the ombuds?

-If you are not sure where to turn or what to do or if you are not sure you even want to bring up a workplace issue or concern, then the Faculty & Staff Ombuds Office is a safe place to contact.
-One gaol of the office is to be a comfortable place for people to bring issues and get help thinking through a situation and developing options.
+One goal of the office is to be a safe and comfortable place for people to bring issues and get help thinking through a situation and developing options.
 Because contact is confidential (with only a few exceptions), you keep control of the information shared and get to make your own decisions.
 As to the when, early in a situation is better than later because early usually means you have more options and flexibility.